 - Aboriginal Students' Centre (ASC) Drop-in Writing Help is available at the ASC throughout Term 1 and 2 at specific times.
-Student Learning Services also partners with the ASC for events such as National Aboriginal Day celebration and Missing and Murdered Indiginous Women Awareness Week.

 - Disability Services for Students (DSS) - Peer Mentors and Tutors from Student Learning Services receive additional training via DSS, to better understand the needs of some of the students that are registered with their unit.